-The name March is derived from the Roman Martius named after Mars, the Roman god of war.
-In ancient Rome, March 1st marked the first day of spring, which coincided with the beginning of the calendar year and the start of the military campaign season—which may explain why soldiers “march into battle.”
-The Roman ruler, Numa Pompilius, added January and February to the calendar thus making March the third month of the year.
-While many have adopted the Gregorian calendar, some cultures and religions still celebrate the start of the New Year on March 1st.
+The name March is derived from the Latin word Martius (named after Mars, the Roman god of war).
+Martius was the name of the first month in the Roman calendar.
+It is one of the only months named after a god.
+While many have adopted the Gregorian calendar (The Roman ruler, Numa Pompilius, added January and February to the calendar thus making March the third month of the year), some cultures and religions still celebrate the start of the New Year on March 1st.

 (Is it true there used to be one more month called Mercedonius?
 The accurate answer is sometimes.
 Here’s the reason why.)